eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 We have data to help generate the relative likelihood ratios.
 A message with the word 'hello' has even odds, 3:3 = 1:1, of being a spam message.
 Messages with the word 'darling' have odds of 1:5 of being spam.
 The word 'hello' will not cause us to change our beliefs, but the word 'darling' will move our beliefs towards the hypothesis that the message is normal.
 The not so hard trick is that Bayes theorem can allow us to use both pieces of evidence together. {numref}`spam-normal-hello-darling` summarizes the discussion from above.

-:::{list-table} The odds of a message that contains the words 'hello darling' is spam.
+:::{list-table} The odds, calculated with Bayes theorem, of a message that contains the words 'hello darling' is spam.
 :header-rows: 1
 :widths: auto
 :name: spam-normal-hello-darling